f

 1999 - The Frank D. Thompson House, 811 Bryan Street, Raleigh NC.
 Built on the site of a previous house, bottom photo above.
 Harmon and Thompson had a disagreement midway through and the design was completed by architect Roger Cannon.
 Featured in Walter Magazine in 2015.
 With Jessica Johnson Moore, Thompson renovated the 1951 house (at 817 Bryan) next to this house.
 Sold in 2017 to Violetta and Helmut Zodl.
 Sold in 2020 to Jennifer and Eric Gregg.

 1999 - The James Franklin Taylor and Janice Taylor House, aka the Taylor-Hocking House, Scotland Cay, Bahamas.
-3000 sf on 1/2 acre.
+3,000 sf on 1/2 acre.
 Cost $100 per sf.
 Harmon came up with the idea of an inverted roof that would function like an upside-down umbrella, directing rain through a central spout that runs down the center of the house and into two 8,000-gallon cisterns on the ground floor.
 The roof's upside-down pyramid form also helps cool the home naturally: Its shape forces the air beneath it to flow more quickly than that above it.
 To avoid the 50 percent tax the Bahamas imposes on imported materials, the 10-person building crew obtained as much as it could from local sources.
 Vinny Petrarca and Quan Bahn were the project architects, with Petrarca spending several months onsite during construction.
 The builder was Ivar Unhjem Construction, Marsh Harbor, Abaco, Bahamas.
 Middle two photos by James West.
 Won a 2002 Residential Magazine Design Award.
-Nearly destroyed by Hurricane Dorian in 2019, bottom photo.
+Nearly destroyed by Hurricane Dorian in 2019.
+Has been restored by Taylor's son, bottom two photos.

 2000 - The Ray and Susan Goodman Renovation, 3109 Sunset Drive, Morehead City NC.
 Original house built in 1950.
 Sold in 2019 to Blair and Clay Manley.